shinshin86/add-setting-prettier-for-package-json/README.md

 # add-setting-prettier-for-package-json

+This Repository is still a WIP.
+It's still not working properly.

 This is a tool for use when writing JavaScript programs.
 Add the "prettier" setting that you have set in your config file to your package.json.